coryvisi/serverless-pdf-chat/docs/quickstart-cleanup.md

    Are you sure you want to delete: Test-InsuranceLakeInfrastructurePipeline, Prod-InsuranceLakeInfrastructurePipeline, Dev-InsuranceLakeInfrastructurePipeline (y/n)?
    ```

+   {: .note }
-   Note: This operation deletes the pipeline stacks only in the central deployment account
+   This operation deletes the ETL pipeline stacks only in the central deployment account

 1. To delete stacks in **development** account, log onto the Dev account, go to AWS CloudFormation console and delete the following stacks: